VIS-SIG/Wonderful-Wednesdays/data/Readme.md

   - [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10).
 Presented on **November 10th, 2021**.

   - [Effective data visualisation](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-12-08).
 Presented on **December 08th, 2021**.

+Table of contents for the 2021 webinar series data sets:

   - [Uncertainty in study planning](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-01-12).
 Presented on **January 12th, 2022**.

+  - [Your favorite visualization](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-02-09).
+Presented on **February 09th, 2022**.

 **NOTE** to download a single data set as a csv file, click on the raw button and save the file.
 The [following link describes the process in